Max Webster

 Max Webster was a Canadian hard rock band formed in Toronto in 1972.
-The band's founder, Kim Mitchell, enjoyed a long and successful solo career in their native Canada.
+The band was relatively successful in Canada, with several best-selling albums, and had some minor success in the UK, before dissolving in 1981.
+The band's founder, Kim Mitchell, subsequently enjoyed a long and successful solo career in Canada.
+In 2023, the band was inducted into Canada's Walk of Fame.

 Biography

 Initially a trio for their first gigs in December 1972, the original members were guitarist and vocalist Kim Mitchell, bassist Mike Tilka, and drummer Phil Trudell.
 The band were briefly called Stinky, then Special Delivery.
 They settled on Max Webster by early 1973, a name concocted by Tilka while playing with Daryl Stuermer in a Milwaukee band called Family at Mac's (Stuermer had written a song inspired by Ben Webster called "Song for Webster").

-The line-up was augmented to a quartet in early 1973 with Jim Bruton being added on keyboards.
+The lineup was augmented to a quartet in early 1973 with Jim Bruton being added on keyboards.
 Paul Kersey replaced Trudell in April 1973, and Terry Watkinson replaced Bruton in February 1974.
 Max Webster were signed by SRO Management in 1975, and a year later their self-titled debut album, co-produced by Terry Brown, was released.
+The band quickly gained a reputation on the Toronto bar scene for their humour, stage antics, and repertoire including Jethro Tull and Frank Zappa covers as well as their compositions spanning a wide range of genres.
+The Mitchell/Tilka/Kersey/Watkinson lineup was the longest-lasting in the band's history, and by 1976 they had over 50 original songs in their catalog.

 After a Canadian tour opening for Rush, Kersey left the band and was replaced by Gary McCracken.
 After recording and touring for their second album, High Class in Borrowed Shoes (1977), Tilka would follow suit and leave the band, being replaced by Dave Myles (although Billy Sheehan was Mitchell's first choice, who did pre-production for their next album while Tilka remained playing gigs).
 Myles had played with both Mitchell and McCracken in a series of pre-Max Webster bands, all based in their hometown of Sarnia, Ontario.

 Mitchell and lyricist Pye Dubois wrote the majority of their material, with their collaboration beginning in Greece in 1972.
 Watkinson wrote one to three songs per album, and McCracken and Myles would eventually contribute material as well.

 Max Webster toured heavily from the mid-1970s to the early 1980s, usually playing 200-250 dates a year in the bars, high schools, theatres, and arenas.
 Artists they opened for included Bachman–Turner Overdrive, Blondie, The Cars, Cheap Trick, Peter Gabriel, Genesis, The Guess Who, Kansas, Ted Nugent, Rainbow, Rare Earth, REO Speedwagon, Rush, Strawbs, and Styx.
 By 1978 the band were headliners in most major Canadian markets, although they continued to do extensive tours with Rush outside of Canada, supporting them over 200 times.